SouthpawMeerkat/ABN-Studios_SGD213_Task2/Proposal/project_justification.md

 * Using source control we will ensure our code is safe and usable at all times
 * Communicating in our team or using brances will allow us to avoid conflicts with our commits. we can also coordiante our work so that edits do not overlap.
 * Being a new team the scope of the game will be lowered
-* Time will be set aside to work together and look at how eachother works.
+* Time will be set aside to work together and look at how each other works.
+* Commuication will be frequent with many meeting time set aside to discus what the team has worked on.
+* Trello will be used to seperate and define tasks with in the team.

 ---